Technariumas/dmx-dimmer/README.md

 - more modern AVR microcontrollers, ATMega168 and ATTiny2313;
 - complete code rewrite in C.

-This is a work in progress, currently in early testing stage.
+This is a work in progress, currently in late testing stage.
 Documentation is basically unavailable, but might become so if anyone is interested.
 Most of what exists is in the git log.